Theodore-Utomo/cough-audio-predictions/README.md

 ## Project Structure

-This notebook processes image data alongside metadata from the CoughVID dataset, and trains multiple models for both binary and trinary classification tasks.
+The main notebook (found in the Newest_Models directory) processes image data alongside metadata from the CoughVID dataset, and trains multiple models for both binary and trinary classification tasks.

 ## Setup Instructions